Understanding Tinnitus and Tinnitus Retraining Therapy (TRT)

 1. Counselling

 Sound therapy is an important part of TRT.
-The goal isn’t to “mask” your tinnitus, but to enrich your sound environment so the contrast between silence and your tinnitus decreases.
+The goal is not to mask your tinnitus, but to enrich your sound environment so the contrast between silence and your tinnitus decreases.
 This makes it easier for your brain to habituate to the tinnitus signal.
-We do this via:

 The Goal